AIMCo: Overview

 AIMCo continued to grow and evolve, purchasing HSBC Place in Edmonton in 2017 to serve as its headquarters.
 The corporation manages assets for various pension plans, including the Local Authorities Pension Plan (LAPP), its largest client.
 In 2019, the United Conservative Party government added the Alberta Teachers' Retirement Fund to AIMCo's management portfolio, making it the investment manager for all public sector pensions in Alberta.

 By April 2020, AIMCo was managing approximately $119 billion in assets for 375,000 members of provincial public retirement programs and other public accounts, including the $18 billion Heritage Savings Trust Fund.
 By the end of the 2021 calendar year, AIMCo had $168.3 billion in AUM.

 In November 2024, the Alberta government claimed that from 2019 to 2023, AIMCo's total fund return averaged 7.62% annually.
 The government reported that by the end of 2023 AIMCo had $160.6 billion in assets under management and posted an overall return of 6.9%, which was below its benchmark return of 8.7%.
-In November 2024, the Alberta government dismissed the AIMCo board of directors, CEO Evan Siddall and other executives.
+In November 2024, the Alberta government dismissed the AIMCo board of directors, CEO Evan Siddall and other executives and installed former prime minister Stephen Harper as the new chair.
 Total assets under management in the six-month period ending June 30, 2024, were $168.9 billion.

 According to former Board Chair, Kenneth Kroner, the government's report failed to judge AIMCo's performance against client-directed benchmarks, which determine how much of the pension fund's assets were allocated.
 Kroner argued the pension fund consistently exceeded these benchmarks.
 While the government cited a 96% rise in third-party fees and a 71% increase in the employee salary, it failed to acknowledge that these were driven by client demand for more investment in illiquid assets, such as real estate and private equity.
 Additionally, the pension fund's costs remained 23% below industry averages at the time of the report.